Change passwordForgotten password Edit personal details

 If you have any difficulties with completing the online form, please email us at wellbeing@solent.ac.uk (letting us know you are not able to complete the form) so we can provide assistance with this.

 Once we have received your completed referral form we will contact you with the offer of an appropriate appointment based on all the information you have been able to provide.
 Please note, this may mean you are offered an appointment with a different practitioner than your indicated preference.
-(We will contact you via your University Solent email account).
+(We will contact you via your Solent University email account).

 There may also be some groups running during the academic year dedicated to particular issues.
 Information about these will be posted on the events section.